Google

 Frequently Asked Questions

-What rental yield can I expect if I purchase a unit at 38 Jervois Road as an investment property?
+What rental yield might an investor expect from purchasing a unit at 38 Jervois as an investment property?

-What is the Additional Buyer's Stamp Duty (ABSD) impact if I purchase 38 Jervois Road as a second residential property?
+What is the Additional Buyer's Stamp Duty impact for Singapore Citizens buying a second residential property at 38 Jervois?

-How does proximity to Redhill MRT Station influence demand, resale value, and long-term capital appreciation at 38 Jervois Road?
+How does proximity to Redhill MRT Station influence demand and capital appreciation for units at 38 Jervois?

-Which buyer profiles are best suited to purchasing at 38 Jervois Road, and why?
+Which buyer profiles are best suited to purchasing at 38 Jervois, and why?

-What are the TDSR implications and financing headroom at typical 38 Jervois Road price points?
+What are the Total Debt Servicing Ratio (TDSR) and financing headroom implications at typical 38 Jervois price points?

-How does 38 Jervois Road compare to nearby competing developments in terms of value proposition?
+How does 38 Jervois compare to competing developments in the Bukit Merah and River Valley precincts?

-Which unit stacks or floor levels offer the best value proposition at 38 Jervois Road?
+Which unit stacks or floor levels at 38 Jervois typically offer the best value proposition for buyers?

-What is the future supply pipeline for residential developments in the Redhill and surrounding districts, and how might it affect 38 Jervois Road's value?
+What is the future supply pipeline in the Bukit Merah and River Valley district, and how might it affect 38 Jervois values?